LankanHawkeye/BEAR/README.md

 **Option 2: run BEAR with bootstrapping**

 1. To run BEAR with bootstrapping, you must run the script run_bootstrapping_substep_1.sh.
 This script takes 4 commandline arguments.
+Please, note that each time this method will generate different results due to randomness of sampling.

    argument 1 = input csv file.